5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 #### Instructions
 - Ensure that your system is connected to the internet.
 This is mandatory because OCLP Mod needs to download additional files required for root patching!
 - Download [**OCLP-Mod.pkg**](https://github.com/laobamac/OCLP-Mod/releases) and install it
 - Run it.
 The GUI is in Chinese, unfortunately.
-For an english translation, you might want to look into [compiling a mulitilingual version](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Guides/OCLP-mod_Multilingual.md)
+For an english translation, you might want to look into [compiling a multilingual version](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Guides/OCLP-mod_Multilingual.md)
 - Open the settings:<br>![OCLP_mod01](https://github.com/user-attachments/assets/275e1bea-617b-4196-8c40-bb2c24eb73f0)
 - Click on the shown Tab and enable the options you need (here AppleHDA) and press "Ok" at the bottom:<br>![Applehda](https://github.com/user-attachments/assets/73a5738c-aceb-42c2-908a-a0118b04dc9a)
 - Press the upper right button for the root patching:<br>![oclp_mod01](https://github.com/user-attachments/assets/ad42427a-3726-480e-89a3-d2bd98754c3c)